0x4F776C/Structured-Query-Language/README.md

 # Structured-Query-Language
-Can't wait for the SQL!
+Can't wait for the SQL of this movie!

 # Introduction to SQL